Japanese businessman Baron Kishichiro built the luxury Kawana Resort in the early 1900's.

 Hole 14- The drive toward the sea must avoid a huge fairway bunker, and you do want to be in position for that dramatic approach shot to a skyline green with sea beyond.
 A lone pine tree well short of the green on the right can be a factor! (see pic top of page)

 Hole 15- The signature hole!
 A stunning par 5 running along the clifftops from an elevated tee, down into a valley and then up again to a high green.

 Hole 18- This shorter par 4 hole looks like it could be in Italy!.
-Just a beautiful hole
+It's just a beautiful hole

-The Fuji Course at Kawana should be included in every golfers Japanese itinerary.
+The Fuji Course at Kawana should be included in every Japanese golfing itinerary.
 It is simply a joy to play!

 The Kawana Hotel- Fuji Course is a Travelling Golfer 'must play'